 Anacardiaceae, Cashew or Sumac Family

 The Anacardiaceae, Cashew or Sumac Family is a relatively small family although a few members have significant economic importance.
-These would include of course the Cashew (Anacardium) actually the type genus of the family and the notable Pistachio Tree formerly included in its own family, the Pistaciaceae.
-Also included in the Anacardiaceae family; Poison Ivy (Toxicodendron), Sumac (Rhus), Mango (Mangifera) and the beautiful Eurasian SmokeTree (Cotinus).
+These would include the Cashew (Anacardium) actually the type genus of the family and the notable Pistachio Tree formerly included in its own family, the Pistaciaceae.
+Other important family members include mango, poison ivy, sumac and the Peruvian Pepper.